Skip to content

 Is a discount rate mortgage right for you?

-A discount rate mortgage may suit you if you want lower initial payments than a fixed rate, you value flexibility and low or no early repayment charges, and you’re comfortable with the possibility of rate changes.
-It’s less suitable if you’re on a tight budget and need guaranteed payment amounts.
+A discount rate mortgage may suit you if you want lower payments at the start than a fixed rate would give, you value the flexibility of low or no early repayment charges, and you can live with the chance of your rate changing.
+It is a poorer fit if money is tight and you need to know your payment will stay exactly the same.

-At Clearview Mortgage Solutions, we compare discount, fixed, and tracker rates across the whole market to find the right match for your situation.
+At Clearview Mortgage Solutions, we compare discount, fixed and tracker rates across the whole market to find the right match for you.
 Get in touch for a free, no-obligation consultation.

 Written and reviewed by